bkoi/dragonsdaughter-MS2-Game-of-Thrones/README.md

 ### Code

-I took some code snippets from
+* I made use of some of code created by [Marina Ferreira](https://marina-ferreira.github.io/tutorials/js/memory-game/).

 ### Content